Joe Simitian: Santa Clara County Board of Supervisors

 As Supervisor, Simitian is credited with saving the 400 units of affordable housing at the Buena Vista Mobile Home Park, and he has proposed the building of affordable teacher housing in Palo Alto for teachers across the county.
 He also successfully pushed the County to fund multiple new playgrounds accessible to special needs children, following the creation of Palo Alto's Magical Bridge Playground.

 Simitian has advanced multiple privacy-related initiatives at the county level.
 Under his guidance, Santa Clara County became "one of the first in the country" to hire a privacy specialist in a designated role to oversee its data-driven programs.
 He also secured passage of a surveillance ordinance, the first of its kind in the United States, requiring that police forces get explicit permission for new surveillance technology.

 Simitian pushed for more civilian oversight for Sheriff and county jails and secured approval for body-worn cameras for Sheriff's Deputies and jail guards.

+2024 U.S. House of Representatives election

+In 2024, Simitian ran to represent California's 16th congressional district to replace the retiring Anna Eshoo, earning her endorsement in the primary.
+His candidacy prompted an unusual occurrence; despite announcing on election night that he was in the top two candidates, and would consequently advance to the November run-off, as votes were counted in the following weeks, Simitian constantly traded places with another candidate, Evan Low, for second and third place.
+The final results saw the two tie, and as a result both – alongside first-placed Sam Liccardo – were expected to be on the ballot for the general election, in only the second three-way election since California adopted the top-two primary system in 2012.
+Given the close result, the possibility of a recount has been raised, but SFist reported that neither campaign had the funds available to support one.
+Both campaigns released statements indicating that they intend to compete in the general election.

+However, after a poll believed to be conducted on behalf of supporters of first-placed Sam Liccardo testing two-way match-ups was fielded, two residents of the district, including former Liccardo campaign finance director and current donor Jonathan Padilla, requested a recount; Liccardo himself is ineligible to because he does not live in the district.
+Liccardo's campaign denied responsibility, though they agreed the recount was necessary, saying "every vote should be counted."

+At the conclusion of the recount, Simitian was ultimately eliminated and Low advanced to the general election by a 5-vote margin.